MicrosoftDocs/Viva/Viva/skills/manage-skills-library.md

 6. Select **Done**.

    > [!NOTE]
    > If your library is published for users, the changes are reflected within 24 hours in their experience.
-It may take up to 72 hours for changes to your skills library to be reflected in suggested skills for users and in Viva Learning.

 ### Manage custom skills